ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_seaice.rst

 Diagnostics are stored in diag_scripts/seaice/

+* seaice_aux.ncl: contains functions for calculating sea ice area or extent from sea ice concentration and first year of disappearance
+* seaice_ecs.ncl: scatter plots of mean/trend of historical September Arctic sea ice extent vs 1st year of disappearance (RCP8.5) (similar to IPCC AR5 Chapter 12, Fig. 12.31a)
 * seaice_trends.ncl: calculates ice extent trend distributions (similar to IPCC AR5 Chapter 9, Fig. 9.24c/d)
 * seaice_tsline.ncl: creates a time series line plots of total sea ice area and extent (accumulated) for northern and southern hemispheres with optional multi-model mean and standard deviation.
 One value is used per model per year, either annual mean or the mean value of a selected month (similar to IPCC AR5 Chapter 9, Fig. 9.24a/b)
-* seaice_aux.ncl: contains a function for calculating sea ice area or extent from sea ice concentration.
+* seaice_yod.ncl: calculation of year of near disappearance of Arctic sea ice

 User settings in recipe
 -----------------------